yocksers/EmbyIcons/README.md

 | **Restrict to Libraries**     | Comma-separated list of library names to restrict icon overlays to; leave empty for all libraries.|
 | **Enable Logging**            | Enable or disable plugin logging.                                                                 |

-The task scheduler is to refresh icon overlays, TV show posters will often not update on their own so running this will fix that.
-Note: Run it once a day or more, depending on system it can be rather taxing as it has to redraw all posters.

 > **Important:**
 > _Icons must me named "eng.png" for audio tracks and "srt.eng.png" for subtitles, change eng with the language code you want like dan or jpn._